Home › Support Hub › Settings › Account Management › PCI Compliance

-CallTrackingMetrics is a PCI-compliant merchant and can securely accept credit card payments for its services.
+CallTrackingMetrics securely accepts credit card payments for its services.
 We utilize a third party to process all credit card payments (a tokenization service).
 Because of this, we do not store any customer Cardholder Data.

-If you are re-selling our services to your customers and payment is not being processed through CallTrackingMetrics, these transactions are not covered under CallTrackingMetrics compliant status as a merchant.
-CallTrackingMetrics recommends that customers seek guidance from their legal counsel for any compliance questions concerning the way they are accepting payments from their customers.
+If you are going to be collecting credit card information as part of your use of the CallTrackingMetrics application, the collection of that information is not covered under CallTrackingMetrics compliant status as a merchant.
+CallTrackingMetrics recommends that customers seek guidance from their legal counsel for any PCI compliance questions concerning the way they are collecting payment information from their customers.

-- Disable call recording: One way to be compliant is not to process, store, or transmit cardholder data on CallTrackingMetrics such as in call recordings.
+- Disable call recordings: If you do not want to use transcription redaction, turn off call recordings so that you are not storing any cardholder data in your recordings.
 You can turn on and off call recording on the call settings page (found within the numbers menu) for each of your accounts.

 As always, we recommend that customers seek guidance from their legal counsel if they have any compliance questions concerning their use of CallTrackingMetrics.
 CallTrackingMetrics does not provide legal advice, and it is up to the customer to determine how to best architect their use of CTM in order to comply with applicable laws.